ChristianKaltenecker/Distance-Based_Data/README.md

 # Distance-Based Sampling (Supplementary Website)

 In the first part, we briefly describe the location of the raw data.
-In part 2, we show the results of the Kruskal-Wallis test for the different sample sizes.
+In part 2, we show the results of the Kruskal-Wallis test for different sample sizes.
+In part 3, we show the results of the Levene's test for different variances.
-In part 3, we show the error rates by using different distributions.
+In part 4, we show the error rates by using different distributions.
-In part 4, we show the variances of the sampling strategies.
+In part 5, we show the variances of the sampling strategies.
-Last, in part 5, we show the results when paring different machine-learning techniques with respect to their accuracy in predicting all configurations.
+Last, in part 6, we show the results when paring different machine-learning techniques with respect to their accuracy in predicting all configurations.

 ## 1 Raw Data